blib-la/captain/README.md

 <p align="center">
-Explore, create, and innovate with Captain, your all-in-one platform to build and use AI applications effortlessly on your own computer.
+Explore, create, and innovate with Captain, your all-in-one platform to build and use AI apps effortlessly on your own computer.
 </p>

 ---